Enterprise-CMCS/mac-fc-github-actions-runner-aws/github-oidc/README.md

 An IAM OIDC identity provider is a resource in IAM that describes an external identity provider (IdP) service that supports the [OpenID Connect (OIDC) standard](http://openid.net/connect/).
 The AWS identity provider resource is configured with the URL (`token.actions.githubusercontent.com`) and server certificate thumbprint of the GitHub OIDC provider.
 A valid default value for the thumbprint is provided, but thumbprint can also be obtained by following [these steps](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc_verify-thumbprint.html).

-NOTE: AWS secures communication with the GitHub IdP through it's library of trusted root certificate authorities (CAs) instead of using a certificate thumbprint to verify GitHub's IdP server certificate.
+NOTE: AWS secures communication with the GitHub IdP through its library of trusted root certificate authorities (CAs) instead of using a certificate thumbprint to verify GitHub's IdP server certificate.
 The thumbprint remains in the AWS identity provider configuration, but is no longer used for validation. source: [AWS docs](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc_verify-thumbprint.html)

 ## IAM Role